Kamran-Afzali/Kamran-Afzali.github.io/_posts/STAN.md

 When fitting a model using MCMC, it is important to check if the chains have converged.
 We recommend the bayesplot package to visually examine MCMC diagnostics.
 The bayesplot package supports model objects from both rstan and rstanarm and provides easy to use functions to display MCMC diagnostics.
 We will demonstrate the mcmc_trace() function to create a trace plot and the mcmc_rhat() function to create a plot of the Rhat values.

 First, let us create trace plots using mcmc_trace().
 A trace plot shows the sampled values of the parameters over the MCMC iterations.
 If the model has converged, then the trace plot should look like a random scatter around a mean value.
 If the chains are snaking around the parameter space or if the chains converge to different values, then that is evidence of a problem.
 We demonstrate the function using our model fits from both rstanarm and rstan.

+We can take a look at the parameters in the console by printing the model fit.
+We get posterior means, standard errors, and quantiles for each parameter.
+We also get things called n_eff and Rhat.
+These are indicators of how well Stan’s engine explored the parameter space (if this is cryptic, that’s ok), It’s enough for now to know that when Rhat is 1, things are good.

 ### Parting thoughts